jhkim06/ISRAnalysis/README.md

         Systematics

-Put the TUnfoldV17 library "libunfold.so" in ./lib, and the header files in ./TUnfold.
-The header files need following modification in each file:
+Put the TUnfoldV17 library "libunfold.so" in lib/, and the header files in TUnfold/.
-	put "V17" in the macro definition, i.e., change #ifndef ROOT_TUnfoldBinning to #ifndef ROOT_TUnfoldBinningV17